BTx123/resources/README.md

 # resources
-A list of compiled resources for various projects.
+a list of compiled resources for various projects.